-Farr Island is a beautiful historic and private five-acre island on Lake Temiskaming only a few kilometres from Haileybury’s marina.
+Farr Island, the glamping island, is a beautiful historic and private five-acre island on Lake Temiskaming only a few kilometres from Haileybury’s marina.

 Farr Island is one of only nine islands on Lake Temiskaming which is 110 km long.
 The island, owned by the Presidents’ Suites, is used mainly for glamping (high end camping) and can also be used as a day destination for our guests if the island is not reserved.
 What a treat to add a visit to the island during your holiday or visit to the Temiskaming region.
 We are located in Northern Ontario and less than half a day drive from Southern Ontario.

 How to Get to the Island